How to book Greek ferry tickets – Travel tips & info

 Greek ferries moments

 This largely depends on the itinerary and the ferry company.
-Although the destinations closer to Athens (ex., Aegina) are significantly cheaper, there’s no formula to calculate costs.
+Although destinations closer to Athens (e.g., Aegina) are significantly cheaper, there’s no formula for calculating costs.

 Just to give you an idea, you’ll have to pay approximately 75 euros for a one-way ticket from Piraeus to Rodos.
-I chose Rodos (or Rhodes) as an example because it’s one of the longest ferry journeys you can have (~17 hours).
-On the other hand, a ferry from Piraeus to nearby Aegina (~1 hour), won’t cost you more than 12-14 euros.
+I chose Rhodes (or Rodos) as an example because it’s one of the longest ferry journeys you can take (~17 hours).
+On the other hand, a ferry from Piraeus to nearby Aegina (~1 hour) won’t cost you more than 12-14 euros.

-That said, most one-way ferry tickets between Piraeus and the Greek islands should cost between 12 and 75 euros for a standard seat (business class seats or cabins are much more expensive).
+That said, most one-way ferry tickets between Piraeus and the Greek islands cost between 12 and 75 euros for a standard seat (business-class seats or cabins are much more expensive).

 Which is the best website to book ferries in Greece?

-Well, as you read in my tutorial, my preferred website to book ferry tickets in Greece is FerriesInGreece.
-I’m sure that other good services exist, however, I only recommend the services I have used.
+As you read in my tutorial, my preferred website for booking ferry tickets in Greece is FerriesInGreece.
+I’m sure other good services exist, but I only recommend those I have used.
 I never had any issues with Ferries In Greece, and I’m delighted with their services.
 It’s the website I always check before traveling to the Greek islands, and that’s the best website for me.

 Cyclades explained ebook island hopping itineraries in Greece cover